-In July 2019, the Brazilian Ministry of Economy and the Brazilian Patent Office (BRPTO or INPI) announced a plan to tackle patent examination pendency.77 By March 2022, according to BRPTO's official data, this plan resulted in a reduction of 79.57 percent of patent applications pending for decision.78
+patent examination pendency.
+By March 2022, according to BRPTO's official data, this plan resulted in a reduction of 79.57 percent of patent applications pending for decision.

 Brazil is a civil law country but implements a bifurcated court system that operates on the state and federal levels.
 For instance, patent infringement actions are filed before the state courts.
 Some states, such as São Paulo and Rio de Janeiro, have district courts specialized in commercial disputes, including patent litigation matters.
-São Paulo and Rio de Janeiro are the largest patent litigation venues in Brazil, with São Paulo having specialized chambers at both the first-instance and the appellate level.
+São Paulo and Rio de Janeiro are the largest patent litigation venues in Brazil, with São Paulo also having specialized chambers at the appellate level.

 There is no discovery phase in Brazil.
 After the pleading phase, parties submit evidence production requests to the court.
-The court then issues a case management decision, establishing the controversial points that require further evidence production to be solved, and grants the parties' evidence requests that were deemed relevant to solve such controversial issues.
+The court then issues a case management decision, establishing the controversial points that require further evidence production to be solved, and grants the parties' evidence requests that are deemed relevant to solve such controversial issues.

-It is possible (as in the French system) to seek a search at the defendant's premises, allowing the patentee together with a Brazilian public officer to enter the premises of the defendant and to
+It is possible (as in the French system) to seek a search at the defendant's premises, allowing the patentee together with a Brazilian public officer to enter the premises of the defendant and to describe the accused product or process in a report, as well as seize samples of the accused products.
+This measure, however, is considered more extreme and is rarely conducted.